mathias-hansen/puller/README.md

 config.json

-port: number required
+port: number default 8080

+the port of the web server

-hostname: string required
+hostname: string default 0.0.0.0

+hostname the webserver listens to. default is all

 repos: { required